nansencenter/nextsim/modules/enkf/offline_perturbations/README.md

 - Configuration of perturbations are set i pseudo2D.nml

-Use run_script.sh for a fresh compilation the fortran codes and generating perturbations in parallel by sbatch, where ensemble size is set.
+Use run_script.sh for a fresh compilation the fortran codes and generating perturbations, where ensemble size is set.

-slurm_script.sh is missing
+slurm_script.sh is missing, we cannot run in parallel by sbatch